Etobicoke: Transportation

-Public transportation is primarily provided by the Toronto Transit Commission's (TTC) bus, streetcar, and subway system.
+Public transportation is primarily provided by the Toronto Transit Commission's (TTC) bus, streetcar, LRT, and subway system.
 Line 2 Bloor-Danforth of the TTC subway system has its western terminus at Kipling, along with three other stations.
 Both Kipling and Islington stations are major transit hubs, with the former serving as a terminal for MiWay bus services to Mississauga.
+Line 6 Finch West is entirely in Etobicoke and runs between Humber College station and Finch West station.

 Former transit expansion plans in Etobicoke, including the Eglinton West subway and the extension of Line 2 from Kipling to Square One Bus Terminal in Mississauga, were cancelled by previous provincial governments.
-Future transit expansion plans include two light rail transit projects, namely the Eglinton line extension from the future Mount Dennis station to Toronto Pearson International Airport and a new Finch West line between University of Guelph-Humber (Humber Polytechnic North Campus) and Finch West station.
+Future transit expansion plans include one light rail transit project, namely the Eglinton line extension from the future Mount Dennis station to Toronto Pearson International Airport.

 Etobicoke is also home to four GO stations: Etobicoke North station on the Kitchener line, Kipling station on the Milton line, as well as Long Branch and Mimico stations on the Lakeshore West line.